What is a substance abuse evaluation?

 Can I pay an evaluator to say that I do not have a drug or alcohol problem?

 There are disreputable people in every profession, including substance abuse evaluators.
-An evaluator who is willing to give a particular diagnosis in exchange for money will have no credibility with a judge.
+An evaluator willing to give a particular diagnosis in exchange for money will have no credibility with a judge.
 Judges are familiar with most evaluators and will trust the ones they know are legitimate and honest.
-Using an evaluator who is known to have a lack of integrity may backfire, and a judge may assume you were trying to mislead the court.
+Using an evaluator known to have a lack of integrity may backfire, and a judge may assume you were trying to mislead the court.

 Lawyers who tell clients to go to AA (Alcohol Anonymous) or a similar program, therapy, or drug treatment, do their clients a disservice.
 Being a lawyer does not qualify someone to diagnose a drug or alcohol issue, offer treatment options, or render a prognosis.
 A certified, licensed substance evaluator will have the most credibility with the prosecutor and judge.
 A judge will consider things like AA meetings at the suggestion of an attorney as attempts to manipulate the court and not a genuine effort to get help.
-For individuals who do have a legitimate alcohol or drug issue, it would be best for their health and future to have the evaluation done professionally.
+For individuals who have legitimate alcohol or drug issues, it would be best for their health and future to have the evaluation done professionally.